A guide to Thailand’s E-visa

 1. Single entry visa

 A single-entry E-Visa grants international visitors one entry into Thailand for purposes such as tourism, leisure, or medical treatment.
-From the date of visa approval, travelers have three months to enter the country.
+From the date of visa approval, travellers have three months to enter the country.
 Upon arrival, they are allowed to stay for 60 days.

 2. Multiple entry visa

-A multiple-entry E-Visa permits international travelers to enter Thailand an unlimited number of times within 6 months, with each stay lasting up to 60 days.
+A multiple-entry E-Visa permits international travellers to enter Thailand an unlimited number of times within 6 months, with each stay lasting up to 60 days.
 The duration of stay can be extended by an additional 30 days by visiting a nearby Immigration Office.

-Travelers holding a multi-entry E-Visa can prolong their stay in Thailand by an additional 30 days by visiting a nearby Thai Immigration Office.
+Travellers holding a multi-entry E-Visa can prolong their stay in Thailand by an additional 30 days by visiting a nearby Thai Immigration Office.
 The extension fee is THB 1,900, payable in cash during the application process.
 When your stay is extended, a new stamp will be added to your passport, valid for 30 days from the date you visit immigration.
 It’s advisable to apply for the extension towards the end of your initial 60-day stay.

 How much does it cost?